-- a) AED 6,170 K (31 December 2015: AED 6,072 K) representing 4,936,337 shares in Dubai Financial Market ("DFM").
-The Company in 2006 acquired the shares relating to DFM's IPO as per the allocation set by DFM for brokerage companies. - b) AED 198 K (31 December 2015: AED 198 K) representing 1% equity interest in Egyptian Company for Electronic System Development ("Network International Egypt (NI-Egypt) (S.A.E)").
+AED 198 K (31 December 2016: AED 198 K) representing 1% equity interest in Egyptian Company for Electronic System Development ("Network International Egypt (NI-Egypt) (S.A.E)").
 The remaining 99% equity interest in NI-Egypt is collectively owned by Network International LLC and Emirates Financial Services PSC, who are a joint venture / subsidiary, respectively, of the Holding Company.

-The Company has not made any additional investments in investment securities during the year 2016 (2015: AED Nil).
+The Company has not made any additional investments in investment securities during the year 2017 (2016: AED Nil).